 If you’re having spine surgery in the upcoming weeks, you’re probably aware of the inherent risks associated with any type of surgery.
-While, statistically, the odds are in your favor with most types of spine surgery, there are certain steps that can be taken to reduce the risk of post-operative complications following your procedure.
+While, statistically, the odds are in your favor with most types of spine surgery Los Angeles patients can rely on, there are certain steps that can be taken to reduce the risk of post-operative complications following your procedure.

 Simply not following post-op instructions may lead to unexpected complications following spinal surgery.
 This can include anything from not cleaning the surgery site to overdoing it beyond any recommended light movement or exercise.